InfinityBotList/Popplio/docs/docs-md/res-botrules.md

 To do so, create a ``Extra Link`` starting with a underscore (such as ``_foo``), then use it in your description like this: ``{{_foo}}`` (note the double curly braces) and the value of ``_foo`` will be substituted in all places it appears before markdown parsing or sanitization.

-**Also, extra links are by default sorted and as such lose their position, you can avoid this by setting a ``__linkOrder`` key to a comma-seperated list of keys for the order in which the client will render the keys**
+**Also, extra links are by default sorted and as such lose their position, you can avoid this by either editting your bot/profile (which will automatically create a ``__linkOrder`` key for this) or by setting a ``__linkOrder`` key to a comma-seperated list of keys for the order in which the client will render the keys**

 ---